w3f/polkadot-wiki/docs/learn/learn-async-backing.md

   in the backing process right up until they are included.
 An unincluded segment may include candidates that are seconded, backable, or backed. parablocks that are seconded, backable, and backed).
-- A relay parent (not necessarily the latest block) and the parablock ancestors in the unincluded segment are used as execution context to generate a new parablock and, because the unincluded segment can carry multiple parablocks, parachains can take more time to fill new blocks.
+- A relay parent (not necessarily the latest block) and the parablock ancestors in the unincluded segment are used as execution context to generate a new parablock.
+Because the unincluded segment can carry multiple parablocks, parachains can take more time to fill new blocks.
 - The conveyor belt can carry multiple parablocks ([pipelining](#pipelining)), and a parablock can be in a different stage from another one being built if it abides by the parameters set forth by